-Thanks for the info!Currently sold out.
-Sign up here to be notified when they become available!
+Thanks for the info!Will be shipped November 2020.
 Inspired by the original Toyota steel wheels - steelies - we designed this wheel to be on par with the advances in performance of our vehicles.
 Light weight, all aluminum, ready for the most commanding environments.
 Pricing is per wheel (1) - Maximum of (5) wheels...store.fj.co

 They only made 100 of them.
 So far.....

 Are those Tacoma, or 4Runner rims?
 Did you need spacers?
 Looks good.I just got these for my bj73 and like them.
 235 85r16 radial extra grip recaps from tirecappers $105 each free shipping.
 At 32” they don't sap your power too much.
 Being narrow they Ride straight and true don't wander or hard to steer even with a locker in the front.
 They grip, dig, and pull they don't float on top or load up and spin.
 You get a little noise starting at 45 miles per hour but no real vibration........skinny vs wide??? skinny tall tires are better for traveling and getting you where you need to go from point a to point b when conditions can get a bit bad.
 Going around the ridiculous holes if you need to......
 Big wide tires are better for playing in holes in places you don't really need to be.
 High hp high speed sand dunes carving, mud bogging, etc..